-i.
-Description: PepsiCo has witnessed a growing interest among civil society, Socially Responsible Investors (SRIs), governments and other key stakeholders in our practices associated with forest impact.
-PepsiCo closely monitors consumer and customer interest in our response to deforestation risks, including potential campaigns against consumer facing companies. ii.
+- i.
+Description: Wood fiber products are used in a wide range of PepsiCo's primary, secondary, and tertiary packing.
+PepsiCo's main fiber need is corrugated cardboard for secondary packaging.
+PepsiCo has witnessed a growing interest among civil society, Socially Responsible Investors (SRIs), governments and other key stakeholders in our practices associated with forest impact.
+PepsiCo closely monitors consumer and customer interest in our response to deforestation risks, including potential campaigns against consumer facing companies. - ii.
 Scale of impact: Increased stakeholder concerns have not yet represented substantive detrimental impacts on our business.
 However, PepsiCo's aim is to demonstrate our responsibility toward forest-related stewardship and transparently communicate our efforts to tackle deforestation, so that a negative reaction to PepsiCo's reputation relative to the environment, which could adversely affect PepsiCo's business, does not arise.